- SAP filed a motion to dismiss Teradata’s complaint.

 - SQL Server is found everywhere, not only on accounts where Microsoft sells its ERP system.

 Bill McDermott stated that HANA works “100,000 times faster than any competing technology.”
 If that is true, why do only SAP customers buy it?

 Teradata’s IP Puffery

 Through the original complaint, Teradata overstates its intellectual property implying that they have some secret sauce no one else has.
 The designs that are similar to HANA are all over the place.
-AWS has Redshift which is similar in design to HANA.
+AWS has Redshift, which is identical in design to HANA.
 And both Google Cloud and AWS have Redis, which is also similar to HANA (although in a different dimension).
 Reading Teradata’s complaint is symptomatic of commercial software companies perpetually overstating how unique their software is.
 However, the claim is axiomatic, declarations of uniqueness and innovation are known to correlate with commercial software sales positively.
-Teradata’s complaint also exclaims how employees are made to sign NDAs so that Teradata’s technology secrets are not distributed outside of Teradata, but neglects to mention how much Teradata benefits from those same employees add to Teradata’s IP.
+Teradata’s complaint also exclaims how employees are made to sign NDAs so that Teradata’s technology secrets are not distributed outside of Teradata.
+But neglects to mention how much Teradata benefits from those same employees add to Teradata’s IP.
 Apparently, by inference, all of the Teradata IP was created by executives, and not employees.
-And where did Teradata originally develop its database from?
+And where did Teradata initially develop its database from?
 That is right, from using database concepts that were in the public domain.

 Big Money Equals More IP Protection?